Q: Should I measure my pet?

 Q: But my dog always wears a size small, why doesn't she in your harnesses, collars or clothing?

 A: While that might be true for one designer or brand, another designer, brand or product may have different sizing guidelines.
-To avoid the disappointment of receiving an incorrect size, it's best not to guess.
+To avoid the disappointment of receiving an incorrect size and having to make a return, it's best not to guess.

 - A Bark Appeal Ez Wrap harness size "small" fits a chest size of 13 to 16 inches